GC2407CIZV/GC2407CIZV/README.md

 # 👋 Hi, I'm Greg Charles

-Data-driven professional skilled in Python, R, and Machine Learning, focused on delivering actionable insights and deployable full-stack solutions.
+Data-driven professional skilled in Python, R, and Machine Learning, focused on delivering actionable insights and deployable full-stack **AI and LLM solutions**.

 ---